GillianTrethewey/GillianTrethewey/README.md

 I've been coding on the web since 2012.

-I'm a loyal, steady, hard-worker with strong ethics.
+I'm a loyal, steady, hard-worker and am really nice to get along with!
+I've been told many times I'm a good communicator.
 <br/>

 **Snapshot:**